NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/mac.md

 {{< /alert >}}

 {{< alert color="warning" >}}
-For best performance on ARM Apple Silicon Hardware (M1/M2) you need to enable Rosetta support in Docker:
+For best performance on ARM Apple Silicon Hardware (M1/M2/M3) you need to enable Rosetta support in Docker:
+0. If you are running Docker newer than 4.25.0 (126437) then you don't need to do anything as it's enabled by default already.
-1. Open the Docker Desktop and Navigate to the Settings.
+1. For Docker versions older than 4.25.0 (126437): Open the Docker Desktop and Navigate to the Settings.
 Then navigate to the "Features in development" section.
 2. Activate "Use Rosetta for x86/amd64 emulation on Apple Silicon
 3. Click "Apply & Restart"
 {{< /alert >}}